 - Sherlock Holmes

-- Averted by Watson from the 2009 Sherlock Holmes film.
+- Averted by Watson from Sherlock Holmes (2009).
 He is less Watson-y than Watsons from almost any other adaptation and shows intuitive and deductive skills which he picked up from his time working with Holmes.
 This is truer to the original Watson: a skilled and intelligent medical practitioner, decorated war veteran, and good man in a brawl.

 - In ''Sherlock Holmes: A Game of Shadows, he and Simza save the day with deduction and quick thinking while Sherlock and Moriarty are having their little scuffles outside.